 General rule of thumb: If the rust repair costs less than 50 percent of the vehicle's current value and the vehicle is otherwise mechanically sound, the repair is usually worth it.
 If the repair exceeds 50 to 75 percent of the vehicle's value, you should seriously consider whether that money is better spent as a down payment on a newer, rust-free vehicle.

 However, there are exceptions.
 If you own the vehicle outright and it is mechanically reliable with no other major issues, fixing the rust and getting another 3 to 5 years out of it can be a better financial decision than taking on a car payment.
-A $2,000 rust repair on a paid-off vehicle that runs well is a lot cheaper than $400+ per month in car payments.
+A rust repair on a paid-off vehicle that runs well is a lot cheaper than monthly car payments.

 You should also consider the extent and trajectory of the rust.
 If the rust is isolated to one or two panels and the rest of the vehicle is clean, the repair makes more sense.
 If rust is popping up everywhere — rockers, quarter panels, wheel wells, undercarriage, doors — you are fighting a losing battle.
 Fixing one area while the rest of the vehicle continues to corrode means you will be back in the shop again in a year or two.